aniketchakraborty12/Thryssa/src/content/blogs/My Web Dev Journey.md

 *“Engineers like to solve problems.
 If there are no problems handily available, they will create their own problems.”* — Scott Adams

-My decision to take up web development stems from the latter part of the quote — the first sentence had no relation to my college life.
+My decision to pursue web development aligns more with the latter part of the quote — the first sentence had little to do with my college experience.
 All I learned in college was how **not** to approach a problem, and which fields I was definitely not made for.

 ## Humble Beginnings